Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 > need to repeat it every time we instantiate an object.
 Instead, the new object
 > will refer to the jar that contains its bytecode.

-In the following, you can use the `moka state` command on any object, not just on your own account, whenever you want to inspect its state (that includes the state inherited from its superclasses).
+In the following, you can use the `moka objects show` command on any object, not just on your own accounts, whenever you want to inspect its state (that includes the state inherited from its superclasses).

 [Markdownonly]: <p align="center"><img width="850" src="pics/state2.png" alt="Figure @fig:state2.
 The state of the test network nodes after the creation of our new account"></p><p align="center">Figure @fig:state2.
 The state of the test network nodes after the creation of our new account.</p>